desertfox94/tedsy/README.md

 # TEDSY - TEnant Documentation SYstem

-A Software to documentate the development of your tenant.
+A Software to document the progress of your clients, tenants or patients.